Read case data

 - Create an RStudio project.
 If needed, follow this how-to guide on “Hello RStudio Projects” to create one.

-- Inside the RStudio project, create the
+- Inside the RStudio project, create a

 data/